dm-guy/utm-alternative/README.md

 A: Cross-platform, server-side agnostic solution.

 Q: What to do if I use the utm_campaign any way and I don't use Adwords auto-tagging?<br />
 A: From now on just add src=XXX to the target URL.
 You can make it identical to the utm_campaign so you keep track of your campaigns easily.
+The ability to rely on the utm_campaign query string parameter alone was considered, however to keep it flexible and to adjust to different implementations of different users, a new parameter was created.
+Nevertheless, if this use case will be more popular, an additional version that employs (or at least gives the option to rely on) the utm_campaign instead  will be created.

 Q: So is the UTMZ campaign value adds up to the cookie each time the user enters the site?<br />
 A: No. Once there is a new "traffic_source" cookie, the script does not check for utm_campaign anymore.
 You can now rely on the new traffic_source cookie.